SOELexicon/ComfyUI-LexMSDBNodes/README.md

 This repository contains a set of Python classes designed to interact with an MSSQL server.
 These classes facilitate operations such as connecting to the server, reading configuration details, querying the database, and performing CRUD operations on database tables.

+Please note that this is still in progress and extended functionailty wilk be added all the time.
+Currently the table is hardcoded in the MSSQLNode.py folder and its set to txt2img you can change that table as much as you like and it will detect the fields on reload

 ## Key Features

 - **Flexibility**: A wide range of SQL operations can be performed, from basic queries to more complex insert and update operations.